ImperialCollegeLondon/ReCoDE-home/docs/developing.md

 ## Register on the Imperial GitHub

-Please follow the steps at the [following link](https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/research-support-systems/github/working-with-githubcom/) to gain access to the Imperial GitHub organisation.
+Please read *How do I gain access to GitHub Enterprise Cloud* near the bottom of the [following link](https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/research-support-systems/github/) to gain access to the Imperial GitHub organisation.
 There are also instructions on creating a new GitHub account, in case you do not already have one.

 ## Use the template